meghanthota/MIST-4610-Film-Festival-Project/README.md

 Managerial Justification: Gives regional managers a clear operational schedule for the highest-traffic evening shifts on opening night.
 <img width="554" height="246" alt="image" src="https://github.com/user-attachments/assets/b75d91a0-79a3-46ef-a2d5-568bd764f0e7" />

+**#Database information:**
+Name of the database: mb_B6

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();